rumkin/tc39-synced-function/README.md

 # Synchronized function syntax

-This proposal suggest to create a new kind of syntax and semantic of asynchronous functions, socalled synchronized function.
-It's syntax is opposite to async functions, it awaits promises automatically without using `await` keyword and use `nowait` to prevent call from resolution.
+This proposal suggests creation of a new kind of syntax and semantic for asynchronous functions, socalled synchronized function.
+It's logic is opposite to async functions, it awaits promises automatically without using `await` keyword and use `nowait` to prevent call from resolution.

 ## Rationale